fsantanna/dceu/doc/manual.md

 Spawn : `spawn´ Expr `(´ [List(Expr)] `)´ [`in´ Expr]
 ```

-The task receives an optional list of arguments.

-A spawn receives expects a task protoype, an optional list of arguments, and an
+A spawn expects a task protoype, an optional list of arguments, and an optional
-optional pool to hold the task.
+pool to hold the task.
 The operation returns a reference to the active task.

 Examples: